devanshg07/devanshg07/README.md

 ### Goals

 As a computer engineer, I am looking to work in the fields of systems, merging both hardware and software.
-I am interested in pursuing a professional career in Embedded Systems and or Firmware Engineering, as they combine my interests of both software and hardware.
+I am interested in pursuing a professional career in Embedded Systems and or Firmware Engineering or Cybersecurity.
 ---

 ## My Tech Stack